shabin5785/docker-learnings/Readme_2.md

 Bind mounts is to bind a local direclty to a continaer directory.

 - Volume is configured in docker file .
 It is a direcetory specified in docker file.
 So on container boot, this directiry is created and used for storage.
 This is persisted until we manually remove hte container.
+Volumes need manual deletion.
+We cannot delete it by removing containers . docker volume prune is used for this

+So if we dont delete this volume and start any instance of conatiners, then all of them will by default use this volume for storage and hence get to see the data.